4DGB/4dgb-readthedocs/docs/workflow/installation.rst

 This will install a python module, and the ``4dgbworkflow`` script.
-This is the command that you will use when invoking the workflow in a shwll.
+This is the command that you will use when invoking the workflow in a shell.
 The help for the tool shows options and subcommands:

 .. code-block:: console